How to Steal Reasoning Without Reasoning Traces

-As Table~\ref{tab:benchmark_results} shows, \textbf{R1} is comparable to (and on some benchmarks stronger than) \textbf{GPT-5 mini}.
-In this regime, Surrogate-Trace can be as effective as (or better than) traces synthesized from the victim’s outputs.
-We expect the advantage of trace inversion to grow when the victim is much stronger than the attacker’s best surrogate, or when the victim outperforms the surrogate on the target task.
+As Table~\ref{tab:benchmark_results} (in Appendix~\ref{app:bench}) shows, R1 is comparable to GPT-5.4 mini (and even stronger on some benchmarks) .
+In this regime, Surrogate-Trace can be as effective as, or better than trace inversion.
+We expect that inversion is most advantageous in the (common) setting when the victim is much stronger than the attacker's best surrogate, or when the victim outperforms the surrogate on the target task.

-\textbf{Stealing performance scales with the number of victim queries.} We measure how the number of victim queries affects the quality of synthesized traces.
-As the query budget increases, downstream accuracy improves consistently across reasoning benchmarks (Figure~\ref{fig:query_scaling}).
-For example, increasing the number of queries from 5k to 10k improves \textbf{Qwen}'s performance on MATH500 from 67.0\% to 77.6\% and on JEEBench from 38.8\% to 42.3\%.
-Performance continues to improve up to 15k queries, reaching 80.8\% on MATH500 and 47.3\% on JEEBench.
-These results suggest that additional interactions with the victim provide more diverse reasoning patterns for the inversion model to exploit, leading to higher-quality synthesized traces and more effective distillation.
-In contrast, performance on LiveCodeBench slightly decreases with more queries, which may reflect a mismatch between the reasoning style of traces synthesized by the inversion model and coding-specific reasoning required for this benchmark.
+\textbf{Inversion scales with the query budget.} Downstream accuracy improves consistently with the number of victim queries (Figure~\ref{fig:query_scaling}): scaling from 5k to 10k queries raises Qwen from 67.0\% to 77.6\% on MATH500 and from 38.8\% to 43.7\% on JEEBench; 15k queries reach 80.8\% and 44.5\%, respectively.
+More queries expose the inversion model to diverse reasoning patterns, yielding higher-quality synthesized traces.
+LCB declines slightly with scale, consistent with the style/format mismatch discussed above.
+Our budgets ($\leq$25k) are far below production-scale distillation corpora (OpenThoughts: 114k; OpenThoughts3: 1.2M~\citep{guha2025openthoughtsdatarecipesreasoning}), scaling up is a direction for future work.

-The query budgets explored in our experiments are substantially smaller than those used in create publicly available reasoning datasets.
-For example, OpenThoughts contains approximately 114k examples; production-scale distillation pipelines often operate at even larger scales.
-Characterizing capability stealing at larger query budgets is an important direction for future work, as large-scale querying could enable even more powerful trace inversion.

-\textbf{Compression mismatch leaves room for improvement.} These results are likely conservative. \textbf{GPT-5 mini} exposes reasoning summaries with an estimated compression of $4.7\times$, whereas our inversion model is trained with surrogate summaries compressed at $14.2\times$.
-Better matching the surrogate compression process to the victim's interface (e.g., targeting similar summary length/style) may enable the inversion model to exploit more of the information in $b^\star$ and may further improve performance of student models.